cw/webos-imgur-viewer/README.md

 A [webOS](https://developer.palm.com/) interface to the [imgur](http://imgur.com/) image gallery.
 The [imgur API](http://api.imgur.com/) is used for image retrieval.

-This application currently runs webOS versions 1.x and 2.x.
+This application currently runs on webOS versions 1.x and 2.x.
 Support for webOS 3.0 is in the works.

 ### Planned features ###